 There’s plenty of information out there about how great Philippines based outsourcing is and the positive benefits it can have on your businesses.
 If you haven’t heard the latest about outsourcing to the Philippines, then Google it or jump on Beepo’s blog.
 But, the outsourcing successes are only half the story.
-If you look at the entire outsourcing industry (which is huge!), we know that, anecdotally, 50% of businesses who try outsourcing fail in finding any business benefits.
-But why does this happen when the other 50% reap great rewards from going offshore with Philippines-based Real Estate Virtual Assistants?
+If you look at the entire outsourcing industry, we know that, anecdotally, 50% of businesses who try outsourcing fail in finding any business benefits.
+But why does this happen when the other 50% reap great rewards from going offshore with Philippines-based real estate virtual assistants?

-In this article we have compiled the top 7 reasons why outsourced teams fail.
+In this article we have compiled the top seven reasons why outsourced teams fail.

 When you start to think about the cost-savings associated with an outsourced team, I wouldn’t blame you for getting really excited - and for good reason - you can hire someone in the Philippines at about 30% of what it would cost you in a country like Australia or the U.S..
 The trick here is not to get carried away with that savings to the point where you look for even more savings by cramming as many unrelated tasks as possible into one job description.
 The labour market in the Philippines is similar to many western countries i.e. if you don’t think you can find someone who can do the job in Australia, the US or the UK what makes you think you could find this person The Philippines?

-I remember talking to a customer years ago when we first started Beepo.
+I remember talking to a customer years ago when I first started at Beepo.
 We were scoping out a marketing position for their business and trying to nail down the tasks that position would be responsible for.
-The list included things like managing social media posting plans, loading lists for eDm campaigns, and pulling together reports on marketing analytics.
+The list included things like managing social media posting plans, loading lists for email campaigns, and pulling together reports on marketing analytics.
 I thought to myself, ‘This is great!
-What a perfect Digital Marketing position’.
+What a perfect digital marketing position’.
 Then the customer turns to me and asks:

 I should say that after all my time working with a Filipino team, I’ve come to understand they have different motivators and drivers.
 The Philippines is classed as a ‘developing’ country and as such many of the people who live there have very different day to day struggles to us.
 It is always useful to keep this in mind when working across borders and cultures.